 "Four Undramatic Plot Structures," by Tom Gauld.

-Joseph Campbell's Hero's Journey - only one version of the mythical hero, but an interesting analysis tool.
+Joseph Campbell's Hero's Journey - only one version of the mythical hero story structure, but an interesting analysis tool.

-Plots and Story Structures - lots of types, structures, and shapes here.
+Plots and Story Structure - lots of types, structures, and shapes here.

 Point of View